 Hashtags can be used on most popular social media platforms — Twitter, Facebook, Instagram, Pinterest and more.
 The two platforms that are most conducive to hashtags, though, due to fewer privacy rules, are Twitter and Instagram.
 Users on these platforms are also more accustomed to seeing and using hashtags.

 Hashtags help draw visibility to you and your events.
-Besides some of the reasons mentioned above, hashtags can also be used to communicate about trail conditions, park closures, etc. By regularly hashtagging park, rec center or even city names in posts, residents will know to look for information about these places under those hashtags.
+Besides some of the reasons mentioned above, hashtags can also be used to communicate about trail conditions, park closures, etc. By regularly hashtagging park, rec center or even city names in posts,

 Miami-Dade does this to communicate about activities happening in their parks.